grame-cncm/faustdoc/src/manual/syntax.md

 #### `hbargraph` Primitive

-The `hbargraph` primitive implements a horizontal bar-graph (typically a meter displaying the level of a signal).
+The `hbargraph` primitive implements an horizontal bargraph (typically a meter displaying the level of a signal).

 **Usage**